Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

+To use the fractality of the eigenmodes we have found for RDM in SQCD we shall combine two observations.
+First, the explicit relation between the normalized partition function of the half BPS surface defect in SQCD and the eigenfunctions of the commuting Hamiltonians of quantum twisted inhomogeneous XXX spin chains \cite{lee2020quantum}.
+Secondly, the identification of the RDM Hamiltonian as one of the spin chain Hamiltonians \cite{bork2015particle}.
+Combining these facts, we shall conjecture the fractal behavior of the particular corresponding gauge theory observables.

-Extremization of superpotential in 2d theory ${\cal W}_{2d}$ yields the BA equations in the worldsheet theory.
+To recall the relation between SQCD and spin chains, first recall the Bethe/gauge correspondence \cite{nekrasov2009supersymmetric,nekrasov2010quantization}.
+The extremization of the effective twisted superpotential in 2d theory ${\cal W}_{2d}$ yields the BA equations in worldsheet theory.

 The parameter $\omega$ in the BAE which plays the role of the Planck constant in the inhomogeneous XXX spin chain is the angular velocity in the $\Omega$ background in the Nekrasov-Shatashvili limit \cite{nekrasov2009supersymmetric,nekrasov2010quantization} The sector of the BAE with the $M$ Bethe roots corresponds to the M vortex strings.
-The 2D-4D correspondence in the Nekrasov-Shatashvili limit of $\Omega$-deformed theory has been discussed in \cite{dorey2011quantization,chen2011new}.
-The parameter $x$ plays the role of the chemical potential.
+The 2D-4D correspondence in the Nekrasov-Shatashvili limit of $\Omega$-deformed theory has been discussed in \cite{dorey2011quantization,chen2011new} at the quantization locus of the Coulomb branch.
+The 2d and 4d superpotentials $W_{2d},W_{4d}$ coincide after the proper identification of parameters, The parameter $x$ plays the role of the chemical potential or equivalently the general shift of the twisted masses.